StevenBlack/vocab/readme.md

 ### flaccid
 Limp or flabby, like the stems of wilted flowers or the thighs of people who eat too much and don't exercise.
-The preferred pronunciation is FLAK-SID, although most people say FLASS-ID.

 ### flaneur